rbisewski/gommentary/README.md

 # TODOs

-* Implement logic to obtain lists of the SAS macros used.
+* Consider support for additional types of SAS / Stata comments.

 * Add support for other programming languages, if possible.